YPares/toptle/README.md

 ## Implementation notes

+Requires Python 3.8+ and the `psutil` library.

 The tool uses different strategies based on command classification:

 - PTY mode handles interactive applications that need terminal control
-- Direct piping mode provides zero-overhead monitoring for simple commands
+- Direct piping mode provides close to zero overhead for simple commands
-- Title sequence interception preserves application-set titles
+- Title sequence interception preserves the title set by the wrapped command
-- Proactive title updates ensure monitoring visibility for non-title-setting apps

 ## Limitations

-- Requires Python 3.8+ and the `psutil` library
 - Title display depends on terminal emulator support for ANSI escape sequences
 - PTY mode introduces minimal overhead for interactive applications
 - Process tree detection may miss processes that detach from the parent